 Learning to read is one of the most important things your child will learn to do.
 Everything else depends on it, so we put as much energy as we possibly can into making sure that every single child learns to become a confident and competent reader.
 We want all the children at the academy to love reading.

+In the early stages of their reading, pupils are introduced to the Oxford Reading Tree (ORT) scheme.
 Later on, Accelerated Reader is used for monitoring independent reading practice while promoting reading for pleasure.
 Using information generated by the software, teachers can help students select books that are difficult enough to keep them challenged, but not too difficult to cause frustration.

 Letter Sound Order

 The sounds are taught in a specific order (not alphabetically).
-This enables children to begin building words as early as possible.
+Here are some resources that parents can begin to use at home: